The fmtr package contains functions to format vectors and data frames.

 User-defined functions are those created by the fmtr

-function.
-See value
+value function.
+See value for

 additional details.